wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-managing-data.md

 ## Backing up Azure Automation

-When you delete an automation account in Windows Azure, all objects in the account are deleted including runbooks, modules, configurations, settings, jobs, and assets.
+When you delete an automation account in Azure, all objects in the account are deleted including runbooks, modules, configurations, settings, jobs, and assets.
 The objects cannot be recovered after the account is deleted.
 You can use the following information to backup the contents of your automation account before deleting it.

 ### Runbooks

-You can export your runbooks to script files using either the Azure Management Portal or the [Get-AzureAutomationRunbookDefinition](https://msdn.microsoft.com/zh-cn/library/dn690269.aspx) cmdlet in Windows PowerShell.
-These script files can be imported into another automation account as discussed in [Creating or Importing a Runbook](/documentation/articles/automation-creating-importing-runbook).
+You can export your runbooks to script files using either the Azure Classic Management Portal or the [Get-AzureAutomationRunbookDefinition](https://msdn.microsoft.com/zh-cn/library/dn690269.aspx) cmdlet in Windows PowerShell.
+These script files can be imported into another automation account as discussed in [Creating or Importing a Runbook](/documentation/articles/automation-creating-importing-runbook/).

 ### Integration modules